simon-nguyen-goldenowl/test-webflow/TOSJP.md

 > [Late Fee]{.underline}

-10. A Customer Member shall pay all instalments promptly before the due date.
-We do not impose interest if you fail to pay all instalments on time.
-However, if the payment is not received by the due date, an initial late payment of S\$10 will be levied, and a further S\$1 per day if the payment remains unpaid after the due date.
-For each order below S\$40, a maximum of one S\$10 late fee may be applied per instalment payment.
-For each order of S\$40 or above, the late fees of each instalment payment that may be applied are capped at 25% of the original order value or S\$60, whichever is less.
-Subject to Clause 1.3 above, we reserve the right to alter the late fees in our sole discretion.
+9. A Customer Member shall pay all instalments promptly before the due date or grace period (if any).
+We do not impose interest if you fail to pay any instalments on time.
+However, if the payment for an instalment is not received by the due date or grace period (if any), the Customer Member shall also be responsible for paying a late fee in an amount equalling to 11% per annum of the outstanding amount which shall accrue on a daily basis.

 > [Reversal Transaction]{.underline}

-11. Each Merchant Member is solely and fully liable for handling disputes, refunds, returns and all other aspects of the sale and supply of goods and services in connection with a Pace Buy.
+10. Each Merchant Member is solely and fully liable for handling disputes, refunds, returns and all other aspects of the sale and supply of goods and services in connection with a Pace Buy.
 For the avoidance of doubt, we will not be responsible to any Customer